Optimal linear Bernoulli factories for small mean problems: The algorithm for small

+\begin{proof} The Poisson process of rate $C$ combined with the process of rate 1 forms a Poisson point process of rate $C + 1$.
+The chance that any point of this process is from the thinned rate $Cp$ process combined with the rate 1 process is $(Cp + 1)/(C + 1)$.
+Therefore, the number of points generated in the rate $C + 1$ process has a geometric distribution with mean $(C+1)/(Cp + 1)$.
+Each of these points has a $C/(C+1)$ chance of coming from the rate $C$ process initially, and so requires a coin flip.
+Therefore, combining these effects gives an expected number of coin flips of $[C/(C+1)][(C+1)/(Cp + 1)] = C/(r + 1)$. \end{proof}

-Now suppose that there is a known $M < 1/2$ such that $r \leq M.$ Let ${\tt BF}(C)$ denote the one dimensional Bernoulli Factory from~\cite{hubertoappearb} that flips a $Cp$ coin using on average $9.5 C(1 - C)^{-1}$ flips of the original coin.
+Now suppose that there is a known $M < 1/2$ such that $r \leq M.$ Let ${\tt BF}(C)$ denote the Bernoulli Factory from~\cite{hubertoappearb} that flips a $Cp$ coin using on average $9.5 C(1 - M)^{-1}$ flips of the original coin.
 Consider the following algorithm.

 \begin{lemma} Algorithm {\tt Small\_r\_1D\_Bernoulli\_Factory} produces a Bernoulli distributed output with mean $Cp \leq M < 1/2$, and requires at most (on average)

 coin flips to do so. \end{lemma}